 The success of an operation or treatment hinges on both the surgeon's skill and having the right set of instruments.
-Minimal Invasive Surgery has become an established technique in recent years and has made tremendous medical progress.
+Minimally invasive surgery has become an established technique in recent years and has made tremendous medical progress.

 The trend towards increasing patient-friendly operating procedures is creating a higher demand for instruments with minimized diameters.
 This is where minilaparoscopy offers the cosmetic advantages of NOTES or the single-port technique, without the associated drawbacks and risks presented by complex operating procedures and long learning curves.
 An interdisciplinary procedure that can be used in laparoscopic surgery, gynecology and urology.